• Skip to primary navigation

 Alberta

 Electricity sources in Alberta are unique because of the province’s abundance of oil, gas and coal.
-Together, coal and natural gas are responsible for 87 percent of the energy generation in the Alberta electricity market.
+Together, coal and natural gas are responsible for 89 percent of the energy generation in the Alberta electricity market.
 As an illustration, electricity in cities such as Edmonton and Calgary is mainly generated by natural gas.
+However, Alberta is continuing to diversify its electricity portfolio and its electricity market is rapidly developing.

 Ontario

-According to 2018 data by the Ontario Energy Board (OEB), the main electricity sources in Ontario are nuclear energy and water power.
+According to 2022 data from the Ontario Energy Board (OEB), the main electricity sources in Ontario are nuclear energy and water power.
+Ontario generates and relies on the most nuclear power in Canada.
 However, the province presents a very diverse grid of electricity sources.
 Check the detailed information below.

 British Columbia